rahulodedra30/DataAlpha-ML_Driven_Stock_Predictions/README.md

 # Machine Learning-Powered Trading Strategies

-This repository contains code and documentation for implementing machine learning-powered trading strategies.
+This repository contains code for implementing machine learning-powered trading strategies.
 The project focuses on utilizing machine learning techniques to develop and evaluate trading strategies for financial markets.

 ### Project Overview
 The project aims to develop and evaluate machine learning-powered trading strategies using a variety of data sources and methodologies.
 Key components of the project include: